Taking control of compressible modes: bulk viscosity and the turbulent dynamo: Fluid Viscosity the velocity gradient tensor

-where $\rho_{\rm eq}$ is the equilibrium gas density, $\gamma$ is the ratio of specific heats at equilibrium, $c_{v,i}$ is the heat capacity of the $i^{\rm th}$ internal mode, $c_{v}$ is the total heat capacity and $\tau_i$ is the relaxation time for each mode (where it assumed $\omega \ll \tau_i^{-1}$ and $\omega$ is the sound wave frequency), summed over $N$ rotational and vibrational degrees of freedom \citep{Tiaza1942_stokes_relation}.
-It is then easy to see that $\nub$ is associated with the summed time lags $\tau_i$ that each internal mode takes to relax to thermal equilibrium (indeed, each mode may be decomposed into its own associated $\nub$; \citealt{Shang2020_bulk_viscosity_modes}).
-For mono-atomic gases, there are no such modes, so $\nub = 0$ (\citealt{stokes_1850} hypothesis), but for any other gas, this is no longer the case.
+where $k_B$ is the Boltzmann constant, $m_{\rm H}$ the hydrogen mass, $\mu$ the mean molecular weight, $P_{\rm eq}$ is the equilibrium gas pressure, $\gamma$ is the ratio of specific heats at equilibrium, $c_{V,i}$ is the specific heat capacity of the $i^{\rm th}$ internal mode, $\tau_i$ is the relaxation time for each mode (where it assumed $\omega \ll \tau_i^{-1}$ and $\omega$ is the sound wave frequency), summed over $N$ rotational and vibrational degrees of freedom \citep{Tiaza1942_stokes_relation}.
+It is then easy to see that $\nub$ is associated with the summed time lags $\tau_i$ that each internal degree of freedom takes to relax to thermal equilibrium.
+Indeed, each degree of freedom may be decomposed into its own associated $\nub$, e.g.,

+for translational and vibrational degrees of freedom \citealt{Shang2020_bulk_viscosity_modes}.
+Following \citet{Cramer2012_estimates_for_bv}, assuming both degrees of freedom relax independently,